Advancing Stroke Risk Prediction Using a Multi-modal Foundation Model: Materials and Methods

-We choose value of 0.5 for the $\lambda$ as regularization parameter.
-The aim is to learn patient-wise representations invariant to the variation of the image-tabular pairs.
-Hard negative samples are crucial in contrastive learning as they help the model distinguish between similar samples, preventing trivial solutions and enhancing its robustness.
-We implement a hard negative mining strategy to predict whether image-tabular data pairs are positive or negative, using image-tabular matching (ITM) loss.
+\justify We choose a value of 0.5 for the regularization parameter $\lambda$.
+The goal is to learn patient-specific representations that remain consistent despite variations in the image-tabular pairs.
+Hard negative samples are crucial in contrastive learning as they help the model to distinguish between similar samples, preventing trivial solutions and enhancing its robustness.
+We implement a hard negative mining strategy to predict whether image-tabular data pairs are positive or negative, using the image-tabular matching (ITM) loss.
 In this approach, for each image or tabular representation, we identify an unmatched tabular or image representation from the mini-batch.
 This selection is based on similarity scores computed using the CLIP method, which serves as the sampling weight for the negative pairs \cite{Du2024, Li2021}.
 A multi-modal interaction module is introduced, as shown in Figure \ref{fig:model_design}, which takes the output of the projector heads to perform inter-modality learning and generates a multi-modal representation.
 It uses a cross-attention mechanism \cite{Vaswani2017}, enabling tabular embeddings to attend to relevant image embeddings.
 The multi-modal interaction module contains two transformer layers, with four attention heads and a hidden dimension of 256, each including self-attention, cross-modal attention, an MLP feed-forward module and layer normalization \cite{Du2024}.
-The output of the multi-modal module is a [CLS] token, aggregating the information from the entire sequence, used for downstream classification task, where the model needs a single feature vector representing the entire input \cite{Oh2017}.
-The [CLS] embedding is capturing a joint representation of the image-tabular pair that is fed into the ITM predictor (a linear layer) to match the prediction based on a binary cross-entropy loss $\mathcal{L}_{ITM}$.
-Therefore, the complete loss is expressed as:
+The output of the multi-modal module is a classification token [CLS], typically placed at the start of the input sequence to represent aggregated contextual information, used for downstream classification task, where the model needs a single feature vector representing the entire input \cite{Oh2017}.
+The [CLS] embedding is capturing a joint representation of the image-tabular pair that is fed into the ITM predictor (namely, a linear layer) to match the prediction based on a binary cross-entropy loss $\mathcal{L}_{ITM}$.
+Therefore, the complete loss $\mathcal{L}$ is expressed in Equation \ref{eq:04}, as: